plops/ryzen_managment_linux/ryzen_pm_table_moonitor/README.md

 # ryzen_pm_table_moonitor

 This is a tool to monitor the power management table of AMD Ryzen processors on Linux systems.
 It provides a graphical interface to visualize various parameters and metrics related to the processor's power management.

+It also includes a stress tester that puts periodic load on the different cores.
+An integrated correlation analysis helps to identify which parameters are connected to a particular core (e.g. its temperature or electrical power).

 ## Cloning the Repository with Submodules